joecyn/aws-labs-portfolio/01-vpc-nat-gateway/README.md

 # Lab 01: VPC with NAT Gateway

 ## 🎯 Objective
-Create a VPC with public and private subnets, configure a NAT Gateway.
+Create a VPC with public and private subnets, configure a NAT Gateway so instances in the private subnet can access the internet securely.

 ## 🏗️ Architecture
 - VPC: 10.0.0.0/16